 This can mean so many things.
 It can mean the other person expects you to pay the check, the rent, do the childcare, have the good job.
 In other words, it can be the other person’s expectation that you will be the grownup and he or she can be the child in the relationship.
 If you don’t want to be a parent of an adult, this is a big red flag.
 Not taking responsibility can mean lack of ambition.
 It can mean being lazy and not taking care of business.
 It can mean not saying you’re sorry when you’ve messed up because you don’t think you’ve ever messed up.
 You don’t think anything is a big deal.
 When another person makes you feel taken advantage of, you may well be taken advantage of.
 The person who doesn’t do much is a real big red flag to flee.

 Of all the relationship red flags, this one is the most dangerous and reason to seek help immediately.
 People may be shocked the first time they experience a loved one’s rage, and they may overlook it as a one-time event that won’t be repeated.
 Especially if the other person apologizes.
 Emotional abuse can’t be seen in scars but is just as damaging as physical abuse.
 Whatever form abuse takes, it always gets worse over time.
 If someone you love erupts with anger (emotional abuse) or lashes out violently (physical abuse) and makes you feel unsafe for any reason, you need to learn more about how to take care of yourself and escape.
-Abusive people don’t let go easily so you need guidance and support to get free.
+Abusive people don’t let go easily, so you need guidance and support to get free.
 Here are some resources to help: